geoffreyparrier/vanilla-vue/README.md

 # Vanilla Vue
 > A try to redo Vue 3 in a Vanilla TS environment by a Vue fan.

+⚠️ This project is still in early development

 ## Functionalities

 ### Done